bauripalash/simpleurlshortener/README.md

 # Simple URL Shortener

+## ⚠️ Doesn't work anymore!

-Source Code of the Code from the article of [Adventure Of Palash](https://palash.tk)
+Source Code of the Code from the article of [Adventure Of Palash](https://palashbauri.in)

 Tools Using :